-Note: You are required to meet with your advisor at least once every semester until you are admitted to the College of Engineering. or you will not be able to register for the next semester’s classes.
+- Note: You are required to meet with your advisor in their office in Roosevelt Hall at least once every semester until you are admitted to the College of Engineering. or you will not be able to register for the next semester’s classes.

 College of Engineering (COE) Advisor